Olivia is a freelance content marketer and a reading enthusiast.

 The writing is memorable in its details.

-I read somewhere that this book would adapt successfully into a movie, perhaps it would generate a successful TV series, but I shouldn't have felt that this goal exists.
+This book will, most probably, adapt into a successful mini series, but I shouldn't have felt that this goal exists.

-Science fiction and dystopia run together with the American metropolitan way of life, in a novel that is clean and enjoyable, easy to appreciate or admire, but difficult to believe and trust.
+Science fiction and dystopia meet the American metropolitan way of life, in a novel that is clean and enjoyable, easy to appreciate or admire, but difficult to believe and trust.